-For the next several hours, we power down two bottles of wine and endless glasses of Rakija.
-We’re having a great time and the server who extends closing time well beyond two hours joins us in drink after drink.
-It’s well after two in the morning when we finally bid farewell—but all agreeing to meet for breakfast in the morning.
-They have reserved a tour in Skopje and tell me they will be up and leaving by ten in the morning.
+For the next several hours, Bas, Lianne, and I power down two bottles of wine and endless glasses of Rakija.
+We’re having a great time and the bartender, who extends closing time well beyond two hours, joins us in drink after drink.
+It’s well after 2 AM when we finally bid farewell—but all agreeing to meet for breakfast in the morning.
+Lianne and Bas have reserved a tour in Skopje and tell me they will be up and leaving by ten in the morning.

 With the cat still purring and cuddling on my lap, I cradle her in my arms and take her to my room.
-I don’t know where her mother is, and according to the server, she is a “barn cat” don’t worry.
+I don’t know where her mother is, and according to the server, she is a “barn cat” and I shouldn’t worry about her.
 That doesn’t work for me.
 I take that cat into the warm luxury apartment that several hours earlier was the site of a wine-drenched disaster.
 The cat nestles next to me and sleeps on my pillow the whole night.

 The next morning I admit I am slow, hungover — too much Rakija.
 I take longer than usual to pack my motorcycle.
 All the while, the cat watches me.
 By the time I make it to the restaurant for breakfast, it’s noon.
-When I ask about my friends from the Netherlands, the hostess tells me that moments ago, the guy asked to extend their stay for one more night, explaining that his wife wasn’t feeling well.
+When I ask about my Bas and Lianne, my friends from the Netherlands, the hostess tells me that moments ago, Bas just asked to extend their stay for one more night, explaining that his wife wasn’t feeling well.
 Good to know I wasn’t the only one with the hair of the dog—or maybe in my case, the cat.

 I order a plate of prosciutto and feed the cat.
 I ask the server to reserve the remaining cured ham and to attend to the cat.
 I hand him a stack of euros with his promise that he will buy food for the cat and treat her as part of the Royal Winery family.
 I know she will and one day I’ll return to find that cat—grown and happy—and hopefully with love, if I could, I would’ve packed her into my bags.
 After all, I’m lighter with one less bottle of wine.
 Again, that’s a dream.
 At least I feel better about my loss by helping a stray cat.